crux888/minecraft-mazes-makecode/README.md

 **Could the code be improved?** Sure, it could probably be a bit shorter in places but I wanted to make it easy for kids to understand what's going on.

+**Can the code be converted from Python to Blocks or Javascript?** Sure.
+Just create a new `Blocks, Javascript, and Python` project in MakeCode, switch to the Python view, paste the Python code from [here](link), and then switch back to Blocks or Javascript view.
+However, please note that MakeCode messes up the Python code (and especially the comments) if you try to switch back again from the Blocks or Javascript view.

 ***

 ## How can I buy you a coffee?